abdi-bb/alx-low_level_programming/0x0B-malloc_free/README.md

 The last element of the returned array should be NULL Words are separated by spaces
 Returns NULL if str == NULL or str == ""
-If your function fails, it should return NULL
+If your function fails, it should return NULL.